mishalBasheer/SolarWebProject/README.md

 * Used various HTML elements and tags like header, nav, main, a, p, div, img, etc for desigining website.
 * With help of properties like background-color, display, margin, flex etc formatted and style HTML elements.
-* Used @media query for making the website responsive.

 ## Resources used